nealbarshes/nealbarshes.github.io/PAD/index.md

 The bundle we've employed to [reduce surgical site infections by 67%](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/ZamaniSSIreduction.pdf):
 1. Minimize hospital pre-admission.
-2. Methicillin-sensitive <i>Staphylococcus aureus</i> decontamination protocol with mupirocin nasal ointment, chlorhexidine wipes or shower
+2. Methicillin-sensitive <i>Staphylococcus aureus</i> decontamination protocol with mupirocin nasal ointment, chlorhexidine wipes or shower.
+This is routinely done through our outpatient clinic.
-3. Vancomycin in wound ONLY if re-do case AND no vein in the field
+3. Vancomycin in wound ONLY if re-do case AND no vein in the field.
 4. Interrupted 2-0 Vicryl to close dead space.
 5. Subcuticular skin closure with  4-0 Monocryl.
 Avoid staples in groin incisions.
 6. Negative pressure wound therapy (transparent dressing “window panes”, Adaptec, black sponge, more transparent dressings).